dreth/dreth.github.io/blog/drafts/evaluate_crypto_projects/article.md

 - Is the token source code **identical** to that of a previous scam?
 Is the token vulnerable to any **previously discovered vulnerability** that any pas project has suffered?

 Let's begin to answer some of these in the following sections.
+I'll also try to define some terms in the [glossary](#glossary) section, but I will assume the reader has at least extremely basic knowledge of software development (not how to do it, but at least what it entails) and basic economics terminology (supply, demand, inflation, etc...)

-### Open source vs Closed source
+## Open source vs Closed source

 In the non-blockchain world of software, it's OK to use closed source software if it's coming from a trusted source.
 Sure, it's safer to use open source software, as you can actually _see_ what the piece of software is doing, however, on the blockchain this is **not optional**.